KnickKnaack/ML_FAQ_Project/README.md

 * prototype.py - This is a python file that downloads all necessary libraries and runs an input driven simulation for a student question interface.

+## Execution
+* ML_Mini_Project_Code.ipynb - To execute the project code, just run it in any python notebook executor (Jupyter, Google Colab), and all of the required libraries should automatically download.
+Just make sure that the 'Cleaned_Questions.csv' is in the sasme directory.

+* prototype.py - To execute the prototype, just run with python3 in the command line.
+All of the required libraries should be downloaded, and the prototype will start with its initial prompt.
+Just make sure to have 'Cleaned_Questions.csv' in the sasme directory.